Premiership of Boris Johnson: Partygate

-Conservative Party rules mean that a confidence vote is triggered by 15% of MPs sending letters to Graham Brady, who chairs the 1922 Committee.
+Conservative Party rules mean that a confidence vote is triggered by 15% of MPs sending letters to 1922 Committee chairman Graham Brady.
 There were reports that the threshold would be reached imminently in January 2022.
 The Guardian reported that several Conservative MPs were waiting until Gray's report into the alleged parties before deciding whether to send letters to Brady.
 The Conservative MP Christian Wakeford defected to the Labour Party on 19 January 2022, saying that Johnson and the Conservative Party were "incapable of offering the leadership and government this country deserves".
 The New Statesman reported that some Conservative MPs were delaying sending letters to Brady after Wakeford's defection demonstrated that division in the Conservative Party benefitted Labour.
 Around the same time, the Conservative MP William Wragg said that his party's whips were using blackmail and threats of withdrawing funding in MPs' constituencies to secure their votes.
 Another Conservative MP, Nus Ghani, said that a whip had told her that her practice of Islam was discussed when deciding to fire her from her ministerial role in 2020.
 Wragg and Ghani were vice-chairs of the 1922 Committee, which was said to be considering reducing the period after an unsuccessful vote of no confidence before which a new vote could be triggered from twelve months to six months.
 The Times reported these as all being serious threats to Johnson being able to remain in his position.

 Sunak was thought by some cabinet ministers to be "plotting against" Johnson.
 The Times reported that his supporters were planning for him to lend votes to another candidate so that the foreign secretary Liz Truss, seen as his main rival, would not reach the final two candidates.
 On 3 February 2022, when eight MPs had publicly announced that they had submitted letters of no confidence in Johnson, the Financial Times reported that "backbenchers estimate the actual number to be in the region of 30".
 After the Sue Gray report was published on 25 May, several Tory MPs called for Johnson to resign.
 By 31 May 17 Conservative MPs had publicly announced they had sent in a letter of no confidence to the 1922 committee.
 Forty-one Conservative MPs questioning Johnson's position.
 The Times reported that one rebel believed the true number of letters to be "up to 67", with another backbencher saying 190 MPs could vote against Johnson, enough to remove him.